ovis-hpc/ldms/ldms/src/sampler/cxi_sampler/ldms-sampler_cxi_sampler.rst

         match and collect metrics from file names under rh_path.
         One name per line.
         Ony used if rh_counters is not defined.
-        See Section COUTNER NAMES for details.
+        See Section COUNTER NAMES for details.

    tel_counters=<COUNTER NAMES>
       |
       | (Optional) A CSV list of POSIX regular expressions used to match and
         collect metrics from file names under tel_path.
-        See Section COUTNER NAMES for details.
+        See Section COUNTER NAMES for details.
         If this option is omitted all counters will be collected.

    tel_counters_file=<PATH>